Keep in Touch

 If you are not from round these parts, then Bristol is a great place to visit.
 It is easy to see why Cary Grant had such a soft spot for the city of his birth and returned so frequently.
-Bristol has been voted the best city to live in the UK by OnePoll (Oct 2009), MoneySuperMarket (Oct 2013) and The Sunday Times (March 2014) and was listed in the top 10 cities to live in the world by Forever Sports Magazine (2016) and was awarded European Green Capital 2015.
+Bristol has been voted the coolest city in Europe (National Geographic Traveller UK’s Cool List), the best city to live in the UK by OnePoll (Oct 2009), MoneySuperMarket (Oct 2013) and The Sunday Times (March 2014 and 2017) and was listed in the top 10 cities to live in the world by Forever Sports Magazine (2016), was awarded European Green Capital 2015 and was designated as a UNESCO City of Film in 2017.
 If you are planning a trip to Bristol, then the Visit Bristol website has lots of useful information about accommodation and what’s on in the city.
 The tourist information office is situated on the Harbourside just beneath the Watershed (one of the festival venues).

 M5(N) Junction 18 and follow A4 (Portway) to the city centre.